vapoursynth/bestsource/README.md

 *cachesize*: Maximum internal cache size in MB.

-*hwdevice*: The interface to use for hardware decoding.
-Only `vulkan` is supported, covering H264, HEVC and AV1 where the driver provides it.
-Defaults to CPU decoding.
-Will throw errors for formats where hardware decoding isn't possible.
-Other FFmpeg device types such as `d3d11va`, `cuda` and `qsv` were previously accepted and are now rejected: supporting them requires reading every decoded frame back from device memory, which defeats the purpose of hardware decoding here.
-A request for one of them is treated as hardware decoding being unavailable, so it is subject to *hwfallback* rather than being a hard error.
-A specific graphics card can be picked by appending a colon and either a device index or part of its name, as in `vulkan:1` or `vulkan:Radeon RX 6900 XT`; without one FFmpeg chooses.
-The selector is not part of the index, so switching cards doesn't rebuild it.
-Only worth enabling on a reasonably fast discrete graphics card.
-Vulkan decoding is not necessarily faster than CPU decoding, and on integrated graphics it is usually slower, so its real benefits are freeing up the CPU and keeping frames in video memory.
+*gpufallback*: Decode on the CPU when *gpu* was asked for but isn't possible, whether because the core is too old, the driver can't decode the codec, the device can't share memory, or the decoder ends up on a different graphics card than VapourSynth.
+On by default, and it does nothing unless *gpu* is set.
+VapourSynth only.

+**With this enabled the returned clip's frames may be either GPU resident or not, and handling that is up to you.** A script that unconditionally feeds the clip to a filter taking GPU frames will fail on a machine that fell back.
+Either check the residency and branch, or pass `gpufallback=False` so that anything preventing GPU decoding is an error instead and the residency is whatever you asked for.
+Note that falling back means the file is indexed for CPU decoding, since the index records which decoder wrote it.

-*extrahwframes*: The number of additional frames to allocate when *hwdevice* is set.
+*extrahwframes*: The number of additional frames to allocate when *gpu* is set.
 The number required is unknowable and found through trial and error.
 The default may be too high or too low.
 FFmpeg unfortunately is this badly designed.

 *timecodes*: Writes a timecode v2 file with all frame times to the file if specified.
 Note that this option will produce an error if any frame has an unknown timestamp which would result in an invalid timecode file.